 Each module is available for $15 for those seeking continuing education credit, and $25 for those seeking AMA PRA Category 1 Credits™.

-- Login using the email address and password you used when registering and login
+- Sign in using the email address and password you used when registering

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of University Health Services Professional Education Programs (UHS-PEP) of Virginia Commonwealth University Health System and Operational Medicine Consultants, LLC.
-UHS-PEP is accredited by the ACCME to provide continuing medical education for physicians.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of VCU Health Continuing Medical Education and Operational Medicine Consultants, LLC.
+VCU Health Continuing Medical Education is accredited by the ACCME to provide continuing medical education for physicians.

 This continuing education activity meets the criteria of Virginia Commonwealth University and the Southern Association of Colleges and Schools.
 A maximum of 2.4 CEUs will be awarded and recorded with the University.
 Each module is designated for a maximum of 0.20 CEUs.